madhavan181/19EC409-DTSP-2025-2026/# EXP 1 A : COMPUTATION OF DFT USING DIRECT AND FFT.md

 # EXP 1 A : COMPUTATION OF DFT USING DIRECT AND FFT

 # AIM:
-To Obtain DFT and FFT of a given sequence in SCILAB.
+To Compute DFT using direct FFT of a given sequence.

 # APPARATUS REQUIRED:
 PC installed with SCILAB.